crate/cratedb-guide/docs/connect/scala/index.md

 :::

 :::{div} sd-text-muted
-Use JDBC to connect to CrateDB from Scala applications.
+Connect to CrateDB from Scala applications using JDBC.
 :::

 :::{rubric} About